NREC- FAQ

 3. How are NRECs established?

-The Minister for Health appoints National Research Ethics Committees (NRECs) in select areas of health research.
-The Minister has established NRECs in the initial priority areas of clinical trials of investigational medicinal products, clinical investigations of medical devices, and performance studies of in vitro diagnostic medical devices in line with the EU Regulations in these areas: the EU Clinical Trials Regulation No. 536/2014, EU Medical Devices Regulation No. 207/745, and EU In Vitro Diagnostic Medical Devices Regulation No. 2017/746 respectively.
-The National Office launched a public call for Expressions of Interest for NREC membership in December 2020 with the view to attain the diverse membership base required to consider applications likely to be made to the NRECs.
-We welcomed Expressions of Interest from individuals with varied expertise, experiential knowledge, and with and without prior REC experience.
+The Minister for Health appoints members to National Research Ethics Committees (NRECs) in select areas of health research; for clinical trials of investigational medicinal products NREC-CT), clinical investigations of medical devices, and performance studies of in vitro diagnostic medical devices (NREC-MD).
+The National Office has a rolling Expressions of Interest call for NREC membership which can be viewed here 'become a member'.
+Expressions of Interest from individuals with varied expertise, experiential knowledge, and with and without prior REC experience are wlecomed.
 The NRECs for Clinical Trials (NREC-CT) and Medical Devices (NREC-MD) were formally appointed in May 2021.

 4. Who decides the membership of the NRECs?

-The Minister for Health decides on the formal appointments to the NRECs.
-The National Office manages the assessment process following a public call for Expressions of Interest for NREC membership and forwards a recommendation for the NREC(s) for consideration by the Minister for Health for appointment.
+The Minister for Health makes formal appointments to the NRECs.
+The National Office manages the the Expressions of Interest application process for NREC membership and forwards a recommendation for the NREC(s) for consideration by the Minister for Health for appointment.
 Recommendations are made on individuals’ merits and not necessarily in a representative capacity, mindful of the balance of expertise and perspectives required.
 Member recommendations are also informed by appropriate representation of both ‘expert’ and ‘lay’ members in line with best practice.
 Where in the view of the National Office there is likely to be a particular gap in expertise or representation, we may approach prospective Members to invite an Expression of Interest.

 5. What is the mixed-model REC system?